 Your submission should include an abstract, keywords and a biographical note.
 You may also include pictures or videos.
 The abstract should be no longer than 250 words for articles, and are not required for notes or book reviews.
 The biographical note can be up to 100 words.
 It should include personal and/or professional information about yourself and your email address.

-We use a version of the Harvard referencing style, which is outlined below and in 'how to submit/abc of formatting' guide (also attached as pdf to this page).
+We use a version of the Harvard referencing style, which is outlined below and in 'how to submit/abc of formatting' guide (also contains a sample text formatted in ephemera style).
 We use single ‘quotation marks’ only, with ‘the exception of “quotes” within quotes’, with punctuation marks ‘outside the quotation marks’, unless they are a part of it, followed by the reference, i.e.: (Author, year: page).
 Quotations that are longer than one sentence should be put into an indented block, without quotation marks and with a text size of 10pt.
 The quotation should end with a full stop before the reference.

 Please check very carefully that your list of references at the end of the article corresponds to citations in the text.
 We would appreciate your care here as we spend a significant amount of time correcting reference lists.
 Please adapt these style guidelines: